Inflect logo

 Market Access, Business & Tax Climate

-• Proximity To Key Business Districts: Data centers in Groningen are positioned to serve the region's key industries, including energy, agricultural technology, and research from the University of Groningen.
+Proximity To Key Business Districts Data centers in Groningen are positioned to support the region's key industries, including the energy sector, life sciences, and agribusiness.
+The city is also home to a major university, driving research and digital innovation that benefits from local data infrastructure.

 Natural Disaster Risk